Chinatown (1974 film): Analysis and interpretation

-In a 1975 issue of Film Quarterly, scholar Wayne D. McGinnis drew parallels between Chinatown and Sophocles' Oedipus Rex.
-He argued that both works share a "wasteland motif", wherein a central figure—Noah Cross in Chinatown and Oedipus in Oedipus Rex—exploits a plague or crisis to gain power, ultimately becoming the source of deeper societal corruption.
-According to McGinnis, both narratives reflect the moral decay of their respective eras: ancient Athens during a time of post-heroic intellectual upheaval, and the United States during the Watergate era.

-McGinnis further suggested that director Roman Polanski symbolically divides the character of Oedipus into two figures in Chinatown.
-Jake Gittes, the film's protagonist, embodies the morally conscious "good" Oedipus, a seeker of truth who gradually uncovers a network of corruption.
-He contended that Gittes' pursuit of rational investigation blinds him to emotional and moral complexities, invoking literary theorists Cleanth Brooks and Robert B. Heilman to describe Gittes as "the Oedipus whose success [...] has tended to blind [him] to possibilities which pure reason fails to see."

-McGinnis concluded that both works elicit pity for their protagonists, noting that "there is finally pity for the doomed, ignorant Gittes, just as there is pity for the blind Oedipus in Sophocles", but that Gittes' understanding, like that of Oedipus, arrives too late to change the outcome.
+In a 1975 issue of Film Quarterly, Wayne D. McGinnis compared Chinatown to Oedipus Rex by Sophocles.
+He suggested that a "wasteland motif predominates in both works", in which a character (Noah Cross in Chinatown and Oedipus in Oedipus Rex) uses "a plague on a city" to get into public power and then harbor corruption.
+McGinnis wrote that both works allude to "a sterility of moral values in its own era": of Athens in "a time of intellectual upheaval [...] after the heroic battle of Marathon" in Oedipus Rex and of America in the Watergate era in Chinatown.
+He also argued that in the film, director Roman Polanski splits Sophocles' Oedipus into two morally polar figures, with the film's protagonist Detective Jake Gittes paralleling the "good" Oedipus: the one uncovering the source of corruption.
+McGinnis asserted that after "confronting the web of evil perpetrated by Cross [...]
+Gittes is the Oedipus whose success, to the use the words of Cleanth Brooks and Robert B. Heilman, 'has tended to blind [him] to possibilities which pure reason fails to see'".
+McGinnis concluded that "There is finally pity for the doomed, ignorant Gittes, just as there is pity for the blind Oedipus in Sophocles", however, "Gittes' real sight, like Oedipus, comes too late".